 How to make Magento 2 faster

 Magento 2 is the leading eCommerce platform in the market.
-But research shows, that there are may website owners and visitors, who are not satisfied with the speed and user experience.
-The speed of the website is one of the main factors for cart abandonment, low conversion, low SEO rankings and so on.
+But research shows, that there are many website owners and visitors, who are not satisfied with the speed and user experience.
+The speed of the website is one of the main factors for cart abandonment, low conversion, low SEO rankings, and so on.
 Therefore, it is important to solve that problem as soon as possible.

 Full Page Cache

-Magento 2 uses full page cache for CMS pages (like home page, about us), category and product pages.
-That means when someone visits the page for the first time, the output is cached and then is returned to the other visitors without processing (So it doesn’t generate the content again), which makes the page load minimum 5 times faster.
-Unfortunately it doesn’t do full page cache for Cart and Checkout pages.
-From Technical points of view, it doesn’t cache the pages, where there is at least one block in the layout which has cacheable=”false” attribute.
-Magento 2 offers 2 solutions, when it comes to storing cached page content
+Magento 2 uses full page cache for CMS pages (like home page, about us), category, and product pages.
+That means when someone visits the page for the first time, the output is cached and then is returned to the other visitors without processing (So it doesn’t generate the content again), which makes the page load a minimum of 5 times faster.
+Unfortunately, it doesn’t do full page cache for Cart and Checkout pages.
+From a Technical point of view, it doesn’t cache the pages, where there is at least one block in the layout which has a cacheable=”false” attribute.
+Magento 2 offers 2 solutions when it comes to storing cached page content

 - File Storage – Here the cached page is stored in the var/page_cache folder